-Our formal hypothesis, then, was that underperforming Payless stores would receive significantly below-average custom Social Indicator scores, as compared to their nearby, performing counterparts (and the franchise as a whole).
-If this is true, then Spatial.ai’s analysis of social data could be used to help identify future locations for Payless stores and minimize the likelihood of underperformance.
+Our formal hypothesis, then, was that this brand's underperforming stores would receive significantly below-average custom Social Indicator scores, as compared to their nearby, performing counterparts (and the franchise as a whole).
+If this is true, then Spatial.ai’s analysis of social data could be used to help identify future locations for stores and minimize the likelihood of underperformance.

 Conducting the Experiment

-To begin testing our hypothesis, we decided to treat Payless like we would any client, even though they were not a client at the time of this project.
-First, we procured a public list of the first ~400 Payless stores to close and ~600 locations they did not close in the same markets (in the end, they closed 637 total).
-We also made the assumption that when Payless said they were closing “underperforming” stores, that performance was tied to revenue.
+To begin testing our hypothesis, we decided to treat this brand like we would any client, even though they were not a client at the time of this project.
+First, we procured a public list of the first ~400 stores to close and ~600 locations they did not close in the same markets (in the end, they closed 637 total).
+We also made the assumption that when they said they were closing “underperforming” stores, that performance was tied to revenue.

 Then we removed a test set of the locations and kept their status—closing or remaining open—unknown.

-Next, we conducted an initial data evaluation of the remaining stores on our list (the training set) to discover the social categories optimal for Payless.
-Not only is this crucial quantitative data for generating accurate custom Social Indicators, but it also provides qualitative insights that begin to tell a story about where Payless can find site selection success.
+Next, we conducted an initial data evaluation of the remaining stores on our list (the training set) to discover the social categories optimal for this brand.
+Not only is this crucial quantitative data for generating accurate custom Social Indicators, but it also provides qualitative insights that begin to tell a story about where this brand can find site selection success.

-In this case, the following qualities of social media most heavily impacted the success of Payless stores, either positively or negatively:
+In this case, the following qualities of social media most heavily impacted the success of their stores, either positively or negatively: